OpenMic · FluentPlay

 Isolated 159ms · drag handles to adjust · click to start new isolation

-— Azure recognition — Acoustic onset
+— Recognition layer — Acoustic onset

 ⚠ Also classified as stutter